bruffolo/PHYS512/Nbody/README.md

 function calculation and handling of out of bounds particles.

 ### Dependencies
-Novel requirements are c_types, numba packages.
+Novel requirements are c_types and numba packages.

 A C library "C_methods.c" is called by the above code using [c_types] in python.
 The C library must be compiled with the command